DrMWK/OpenModelica_Furuta/README.md

 #4 OpenModelica Package for step-by-step build-up of the model (Furuta_Steps.mo)

-Remark: design and dimensions of the pendelum are oriented on the following model including CAD data:
+Remark: design and dimensions of the pendelum are oriented on the following Furuta pendelum / model including CAD data:

 www.github.com/bgkatz/Furuta-Pendulum